 Students enrolled in the Research and Theory program can choose from the following areas of focus:

 - Mass communication law

 - MAMC – Concentration in Public Relations

 Core Courses, Specializations, Minors and Supporting Fields

-Courses are prescribed for some specializations, while in others students may choose from a variety of offerings.
-Individually designed degree plans may involve combining specialization courses from two or more tracks.
+Courses are prescribed for some concentrations, while in others students may choose from a variety of offerings.
+Customizable degree plans may involve combining specialization courses from two or more concentrations.

 Length of Program

-Most students in this track complete their master’s studies in a year-and-a-half to two years.
-The time required depends largely on whether the student is working and therefore must carry a reduced course load, or for thesis students on how rapidly progress is made on the thesis.
+Most Research and Theory students complete their master’s studies in two years.
+The time required depends largely on whether the student is working and therefore must carry a reduced course load and how rapidly progress is made on the thesis.

 Studies may be extended for students who lack adequate background in their specialties.
 They must complete, beyond minimal degree requirements, articulation courses as determined by their advisers.